factorialmap/factorialmap/README.md

 #### :bulb: What am I up to?
->- using r programming language, linear programming and business intelligence tools in kaizen projects.
+>- using r programming language, linear programming and business intelligence tools for kaizen projects.

 #### :runner: Experience
 >- 2017-2024 (07 yrs)- Business & Process Improvement researcher and service